Thousands of users have had the same problem of an error message showing in their account. Yet google offers no solution and no support.

 - Turned off pop-up blocker.
 No fix.

 As you can see I spent a long time trying to sort it.
 And even now as I publish this it still isn’t working.
-It has been 3 months like so I think I have given them a long-time to sort it.
+It has been 3 months like so I think I have given them a long time to sort it.
 But nothing.

 If you have experienced the same thing and are here looking for a solution.
 I would recommend you look at alternatives to Adsense.
 Consider your businesses revenue generating methods and take a proper look into placing highly targeted affiliate ads instead.
 Get that right and you no longer have to rely on one company.
-With optimisation affiliation can also get higher revenue, so don’t see it as a problem, see this is an opportunity.
+With optimization affiliation can also get higher revenue, so don’t see it as a problem, see this is an opportunity.